Asian small-clawed otter: Characteristics

 The Asian small-clawed otter is the smallest otter species in Asia.
 In head-to-body length, it ranges from 18.4 to 24 in with a 10.2 to 13.6 in long tail.
 The tapering tail is thick and muscular, especially at the base, and more than half the length of the body.
 Hind feet are 3.8 to 4 in long.
 Length of skull ranges from 84 to 94 mm.
-It does not have upper premolars and only four postcanine teeth above.
+It does not have upper premolars and only four cheek teeth above.

 Adult captive otters range in weight from 2.7 to 3.5 kg.

 Distribution and habitat

 The Asian small-clawed otter's native range comprises parts of India to Southeast Asia including the islands of Sumatra, Java, Borneo and Palawan.
 It lives in freshwater wetlands such as swamps, meandering rivers, irrigated rice fields as well as estuaries, coastal lagoons and tidal pools.
 It occurs in West Bengal, Assam and Arunachal Pradesh, and in coastal regions of Odisha.
 In Karnataka, Nilgiri and Palni hills in Tamil Nadu, it lives in shallow mountain creeks up to an elevation of 2000 m.

 In West Java, it inhabits areas along slow-flowing irrigation channels, pond areas and rice fields surrounded by vegetation that offers shelter.
-It also occurs in mangroves.
+It also occurs in mangrove forests.

+In February 2025, the Asian small-clawed otter was photographed in Dadeldhura District in far-western Nepal.

 In the 1980s, a few Asian small-clawed otters escaped from captivity in England and established a population in the wild.
+It was likely driven out by the recovery of the native Eurasian otter.